COVID-19 Studies and Trials in the world

 In response to this emergency, clinical trials and other studies assessing candidate interventions, including experimental treatments or vaccines as well as repurposed medicines, are emerging at an unprecedented rate.

 To date, more than 1000 clinical trials, testing vaccines and other potential treatments (drugs, cell-based therapies and immunotherapies) have been registered to different international and national clinical trial registries.

 This page intends to provide with an overview of the clinical trials currently launched worldwide for COVID-19, as collected within the COVID-19 clinical trials Registry (more details about the registry here).

-We provide here with further analyses on these trials to include detailed information on the clinical trial phase, study design and results of the trials when available.
+We provide here with further detailed information on these trials with reference to the clinical trial phase, the study design and the results when available.

 Overview on the clinical trials status

 For 8 out of the 51 concluded studies, results have been published (click here to consult them).

 Status not available

 Geographical distribution of the clinical trials